 Chemical: We use sterilization bags with chemical indicators that change color when the sterilization parameters are reached.
 Indicator test results are shown immediately after the sterilization cycle is complete and could provide an early indication of a problem and where the problem occurred in the process.

 Biological: We perform biological monitoring weekly to monitor dental infection control.
 A test strip is processed in the sterilizer and then mailed to a third party organization that tests the effect of sterilization of the strip and documents results.
-The sterilization monitoring service we use is SPSmedical, the largest sterilizer testing laboratory in North America and a corporate member of AAMI (medical), OSAP (dental), and the Canadian Standards Association (medical).
+We use an external sterilization monitoring service .
 Biological indicators (BIs) are the most accepted means of monitoring dental infection control / sterilization process because they directly determine the effect of sterilization on very resistant microorganisms such as Geobacillus or Bacillus species.